jgrizou/website/src/misc/quotes.md

 {{ {"filter": "other", "quote": "We're all in this game together.", "author": "William Styron"} | quote }}

+{{ {"filter": "other", "quote": "The only lies for which we are truly punished are those we tell ourselves", "author": "V.S.
+Naipaul"} | quote }}

 {{ {"filter": "other", "quote": "The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself.", "author": "Anna Quindlen"} | quote }}

 {{ {"filter": "other", "quote": "Only someone who is well prepared has the opportunity to improvise.", "author": "Ingmar Bergman"} | quote }}